AlbanMariette/MySQL-PP/README.md

 # MySQL-PP
-A simple c++ layer developped on top of the MySQL C library
+A simple c++ layer developped on top of the MySQL C library.
+It is currently under development and contains some bugs and memory leaks.
+It will be improve soon.